How to Build SaaS Application with Data Isolation but No Run-time Isolation?

 Fig 1- Saas Type 3 Architecture

 Isolating data for each customer by having separate databases, all the while sharing a common application runtime, was a critical challenge that we tackled.
-In other words, we got one application runtime capable of supporting multiple databases for customer-specific data management.
+In other words, we have got one application runtime capable of supporting multiple databases for customer-specific data management.
 Along with this, we also had to accelerate customer onboarding in less time.
 This implies the deployment process should be automated enough to handle database provisioning, disaster recovery, and rollout of new versions.

 As explained earlier, we had one application runtime that supported multiple databases for the respective customers.
 In our case, we had built N-number of Tomcat web applications deployed in one server that shared the common application runtime.
 This way, every customer had access to an independent application, with every application having its connection pool to manage connections.
-However, a plan of merging these deployments to one application is underway, so that we don’t have to run duplicate processes.
+However, a plan of merging these deployments to one application is underway, so that we do not have to run duplicate processes.

 We brought down the customer onboarding time by automating the database creation with templatized data using Chef scripts.
 Apart from the database creation, it was also essential to set up a backup-recovery process and failover & load balancing for the application, which we could achieve by using the cloud solutions and Chef scripts.